Doriel26/fillit/README.md

 # fillit
 Duo project.
-The program place tetriminos in the smallest square
+The program places tetriminos in the smallest square